 Applicants for degrees with emphasis in performance, collaborative piano, piano pedagogy, or the performance option of church music must audition (in person or submit a recording of a recent performance) with repertoire of at least senior recital level.
 A repertoire list must be submitted for evaluation at the time of the audition.
 Applicants for the major in composition or the composition option in church music must submit a portfolio of recently completed compositions.
 An example of a recent paper is required of applicants who intend to pursue an emphasis in music history and literature, church music, or music theory.
+Applicants in music education must submit a sample teaching video, a writing sample, and a professional resume.
 Applicants seeking admission to the conducting program must submit a video of their work.
 Papers, composition portfolios, videos, and audio recordings should be submitted to the Graduate Program Director, School of Music, One Bear Place #97408, Baylor University, Waco, TX 76798-7408.

-The Graduate Record Examination General Test (GRE) is required of applicants in music history and literature, music theory, composition, church music, and conducting; the GRE General Test is not required of performance, piano pedagogy and performance, or collaborative piano majors.
+The Graduate Record Examination General Test (GRE) is required of applicants in music education, music history and literature, music theory, composition, and conducting; the GRE General Test is not required of church music, performance, piano pedagogy and performance, or collaborative piano majors.